DB4SCW/hamawardz/README.md

 ## Updating hamawards to a new version

 Just cd into your folder, git pull and afterwards, migrate the database.
-You are up and running the newest verstion!
+You are up and running the newest version!

 ```bash
 cd /var/www/hamawards